jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * How was the new loyalty program performing?
 Should we keep using it?
 * What were our refund rates for Apple Products?

-**The metrics used in this analysis: revenue, average order value, and order count**
+The metrics used in this analysis were revenue, average order value, and order count.

 ## About Data and Tools

 The database structure, as seen below, consists of four tables: orders, customers, geo_lookup, and order_status.
-This project analyzed a total of 108,127 records from the table, which was consolidated from the above tables, using Excel and BigQuery SQL.
+The main table for this analysis was consolidated from these four tables with a total of 108,127 records and Excel and SQL(BigQuery) were used as analysis tools.

 <img src="ERD.png" alt="Image" width="60%">